 What is the Self-Exclusion Program?

-A program established to allow people with gambling problems to voluntarily exclude themselves from wagering activities at Monticello Casino & Raceway.
-Stop by the Security Office for more information on self-exclusion if you feel you have a problem and need to exclude yourself.
+A program established to allow people with gambling problems to voluntarily exclude themselves from legalized wagering activities in New York.
+Ask any security officer for information on self-exclusion or if you want to exclude yourself.

 How do I get placed on the Self-Exclusion List?

-You can request information and a self-exclusion form from Monticello Casino & Raceway through either of the following methods:
+You can request information and a self-exclusion form through any of the following methods:

-The person requesting voluntary self-exclusion must complete the form and submit it, in person, to the Security Office at Monticello Casino & Raceway.
+The person requesting voluntary self-exclusion must complete the form and submit it to the Security Office at Resorts World Catskills.
 You will be required to provide identification that includes your signature and a photograph.
 When you file the form, you will be photographed.
 That photo, and other identifying information, will be available for review by certain employees in order to assist with enforcement of the self-exclusion program.

 Can I mail back the completed form?